Content Standards and Policies

 Each student in grades 8th-12 must have a personalized education plan.
 This plan is developed collaboratively between the student, their guardians, and their education team.

-PEP Checklist: Follow this process to ensure the PEP process is followed consistently.
+- PEP Checklist [PDF]: Follow this process to ensure the PEP process is followed consistently.

 Content Standards - Policy 2520 and Sub-Policies: Specialized Guidance